 Costs charged to a TSGP award must be consistent with the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, located at 2 C.F.R.
 Part 200.
 For more information on 2 C.F.R.
 Part 200, please see Information Bulletin (IB) 400, FEMA's Implementation of 2 C.F.R.
 Part 200, the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Super Circular" or "Omni Circular"), dated December 23, 2014, regarding FEMA's implementation of these provisions prior to the recent 2020 revisions.
-For information on the recent revisions to these regulations, see 2 CFR Grants Management Policy Updates and www.performance.gov/CAP/grants/.
+For information on the recent revisions to these regulations, see 2 CFR Grants Management Policy Updates.

-Pre-Award Costs
+3368 Pre-Award Costs